 Position title: Chair Ex-Officio Member, Board of Visitors

-In addition to pursuing his own research, Eric is Deputy Director of the Interdisciplinary Training Program in Education Sciences (ED R305B200026) and helps direct the research core in social stratification for the Center for Demography and Ecology (P2C HD047873; T32 HD07014).
-He provides methodological training and guidance to doctoral candidates affiliated with both programs.
-Much of the work Eric has done considers the stratified contexts under which families and schools contribute to the development of human capital.
-Students develop skill throughout their life course, beginning during early childhood, the focus of some of Eric’s current work, through primary, middle and high school, college and beyond.
-At each step of the way some are accelerated or ‘propped up’ by family advantage while others struggle to overcome obstacles that thwart their development.
-These skills include socioemotional and behavioral skills often measured via surveys or proxy reports from parents and teachers, cognitive skills related to academic achievement (captured by standardized test scores, including but not limited to state accountability systems and college entrance exams) and complementary skills between these two, such as the ability to perform tasks in a satisfactory way, produce quality written work and meet deadlines (often proxied in educational surveys by grades or other teacher evaluations).
+In addition to pursuing my own research, I am Deputy Director of our Interdisciplinary Training Program in Education Sciences (ED R305B200026) and help direct the research core in social stratification for our Center for Demography and Ecology (P2C HD047873; T32 HD07014).
+I provide methodological training and guidance to doctoral candidates affiliated with both programs.
+Much of the work I have done considers the stratified contexts under which families and schools contribute to the development of human capital.
+Students develop skills throughout their life course, beginning during early childhood, the focus of some of my current work, through primary, middle and high school, college, and beyond.
+At each step of the way, some are accelerated or ‘propped up’ by family advantage while others struggle to overcome obstacles that thwart their development.
+These skills include socioemotional and behavioral, skills often measured via surveys or proxy reports from parents and teachers, cognitive skills related to academic achievement (captured by standardized test scores, including but not limited to state accountability systems and college entrance exams), and complementary skills between these two, such as the ability to perform tasks in a satisfactory way, produce quality written work and meet deadlines (often proxied in educational surveys by grades or other teacher evaluations).